szymonszl/inoue/README.md

 # Inoue

-Inoue is a program for automatically downloading [TETR.IO](https://tetr.io) Tetra League replays.
+Inoue is a program for automatically downloading [TETR.IO](https://tetr.io) replays.

 ## How does it work?

-When you start Inoue, the program connects to TETR.IO and downloads your latest games that haven't been saved yet, and saves them as `.ttrm` files.
+When you run Inoue, the program connects to TETR.IO, downloads the replays you want, and saves them.
+This includes both singleplayer (40L, Blitz) as well as multiplayer (Tetra League) games.
-As long as you run Inoue at least once every 10 games, all your games with be backed up!
+As long as you run Inoue at least once every 10 games, all your replays with be backed up!

 ## Features

-- it downloads replays
+- it downloads all kinds of replays
 - runs on linux and windows
-- that's all
+- fancy filenames
+- what more could one need?

 ## Guide for Windows